Snowwy-sad-cali/snowwy-hack/README.md

 Uninstall and reinstall the chrome extension.
 There has been an update.

-# ♿ 1.9.0 wheelchair
+# ❄️ 1.2 Snowwy Hack

-Become a cripple, use a wheelchair...
+Become Cold, Become A Snowwy...

 ### Chromium Extension
 Remove all exisiting scripts.